apache/accumulo-examples/docs/combiner.md

  * [StatsCombiner.java] - a combiner that calculates max, min, sum, and count

 This is a simple combiner example.
-To build this example run maven and then copy the produced jar into the accumulo lib dir.
-This is already done in the tar distribution.
+Before running it, follow the [setup instructions](../README.md#setup-instructions) so the examples jar is available to Accumulo.
+Restart your Accumulo instance to ensure the jar is picked up by the servers.

-    $ bin/accumulo shell -u username
+    $ accumulo shell -u root
     Enter current password for 'username'@'instance': ***

     Shell - Apache Accumulo Interactive Shell
     -
-    - version: 2.1.0-SNAPSHOT
+    - version: 4.0.0-SNAPSHOT
     - instance name: instance
     - instance id: 00000000-0000-0000-0000-000000000000
     -